dlecocq/nsq-py/README.md

 Benchmarks
 ==========
-The `bench` directory includes some tools for benchmarking consumers, including bootstrapping several local `nsqd` instances against which to run.
-At the time of writing, on a 2011 MacBook Pro the `select`-based `Reader` was able to consume and finish about 44k messages / second.
+There is a `shovel` task included in `shovel/profile.py` that runs a basic consumer benchmark against a local `nsqd` isntance.
+The most recent benchmark on a 2011 MacBook Pro shows the `select`-based `Reader` consuming about 105k messages / second.
+With `gevent` enabled, it does not appear to be statistically significantly different.

 Running Tests
 =============